antzm/data-science/statistics-intro.md

 ## Other probability distributions

-Besides the Normal Distribution, there are noumerous other probablity distributions and one difficulty in statistics lies in choosing the appropriate probablity distribution for each case.
+Besides the Normal Distribution, there are numerous other probability distributions and one difficulty in statistics lies in choosing the appropriate probability distribution for each case.

-The most comonly used probablity distributions are:
+The most commonly used probability distributions are:

 * Binomial distribution
 * Poisson distribution
 * Normal distribution
 * Student's t distribution
-* Chi square sistribution
+* Chi square distribution
 * F distribution

 *[Index](#Probability-and-Statistics---Main-Concepts)*